 The lack of rainfall also has significant repercussions for the tourism industry, as it will have negative impact on big events in the region.
-The popular wildflowers that draw vast numbers of tourists to the Cederberg have seen a steady decline, with the 2017 flower season having seen virtually no flowers.
+The popular wildflowers that draw vast numbers tourists to the Cederberg have seen a steady decline, with the 2017 flower season having seen virtually no flowers.
+However, the improved rainfall in 2018 led to the Clanwilliam Dam reaching full capacity, and a much better flower season.
+However, the effects of the drought will still be felt in the upcoming years, as the industries start to recover.
 Again, the industry will be under increasing pressure to become more creative in relation to its product offerings.
-This will be achieved through the review of the 2013 Integrated Tourism Strategy in the second half of 2018.
+This will be achieved through the review of the 2013 Integrated Tourism Strategy in 2019.